 I'll spare you details of the time I was swarmed by 20 poorly trained “petty” police officers barely 5 minutes after stepping out for an evening walk.
 But, as I advised the African, it's not worth it.
 You'll understand why further below.
 Nevertheless, although China's a tough case, it helps to know:Secondly, the rear bus camera sits directly above your head.
 So take necessary precautions with your devices and sensitive data assets.
 Do leverage bus curtains, or improvise.
 Because needless to say, once you're spotted by privacy violators from the outside, you're screwed.
 Critically, avoid weekend, rush hour, or national holiday outings.
 As for clubs, read about foreigners languishing in jails further below.
 Me?
 I only did groceries or run errands during business hours, running by the clock in such a way as to dodge China's notoriously crowded buses.
 For subway security and privacy, contact me.Often benefiting or shielding the people in stronger positions, surveillance laws globally are often in place to benefit governments.
 Not individuals.
 And China is no different.
 Click below to understand the NSA's reach, locally and internationally.
 And use that information to enhance your privacy.However, winning the privacy game begins with thinking far ahead enough to know with whom and where not to engage in the first place.
 And for women in particular, Real Estate and fitting/changing rooms have, and always will be watering holes.
 Whatever the country.
 So, choose your spots.

 For maximum security: Avoid not just China's hotels but all hotels whenever and wherever possible.
 And for maximum home security and privacy, mind who you let into your house as dodgy people do plant devices.
 Also, beware of the Pros & Cons of the “Best Home Security Products” and read:Extreme?
 Sure.
 But that's because the cat's already out of the bag and it doesn't matter which country you find yourself.
 No matter how good your countermeasures, someone is always a step ahead.
 Plus, you won't always have time to implement the best tips above.
 Or extreme ones like the below:Coming back, I cover China's Big Brother addiction and developments extensively in my tweets so you may follow me on Twitter for that.
-But, China's Social Credit system plus street lights and ubiquitous motion sensors, hidden cameras and laws, harvesting, tracking and mapping private and business digital data footprint isn't as freakishly Orwellian as how it effectively limits the success prospects of its oppressed Uyghurs through DNA, Fingerprint, photos, Iris scan and medical data surveillance.
+But, China's Social Credit system plus ubiquitous motion sensor-equipped street lights, hidden cameras and laws, harvesting, tracking and mapping private and business digital data footprint as well as voice biometric database obviously to monitor phone conversations in real-time isn't as freakishly Orwellian as how it effectively limits the success prospects of its oppressed Uyghurs through DNA, Fingerprint, photos, Iris scan and medical data surveillance.
 Click below for HRW (Human Rights Watch) report.
 And here to tighten your Google privacy settings.I realize the previous advice doesn't sound practicable to many, but read on, and get good at minimizing your digital footprint.
 Or capitulate.
 Because the value of associated AI and tech (below) is precisely why both security and the law will keep playing a losing game of catch me if you can.From your opinions on social networks or wherever recording devices — including hidden cameras — exist, to living thing; to your physical presence anywhere, your privacy and security comes from your mastering the art and science of practical lifestyle adjustments.
 Not more tech.
 Consider this: